OblivionNoir/snowfluffers.com/README.md

 Cute website showcasing our pets at christmas time over the years.
-Gotta love video overlays:)

-yes I know it's slow no I don't feel like optimizing it